How to Prove Gender Discrimination at Work

 Frequently Asked Questions

 Gender discrimination happens in many different ways to many different people from many different sources.
 Some examples of gender discrimination in the workplace include unequal pay for similar work, biased hiring practices favoring one gender, and denying promotions based on gender.
 It might also mean assigning less favorable tasks to one gender, limiting training opportunities, and conducting biased performance evaluations.
-Gender discrimination discrimination can also happen through pregnancy-related bias, unequal parental leave, gender-based harassment, and different dress code requirements.
+Gender discrimination can also happen through pregnancy-related bias, unequal parental leave, gender-based harassment, and different dress code requirements.
 Workplace policies that disproportionately impact one gender and retaliation against those who report discrimination are further examples.

 If gender discrimination is happening to you in the workplace, it’s not really your job to investigate it.
 The first thing you should do is contact a gender discrimination lawyer at Consumer Attorneys.
 They will advise you on teh best next steps you should take.
 It might mean contacting your human resources department and asking them to investigate.
 If you are gathering evidence to prove your own case of gender discrimination, you should document every incident, every email, every offhanded remark in the workplace, in the break room, at the work summer picnic, via text, via email even after hours, and anything else that suggests you are being treated unfairly.
 Document the time and location of every incident and who was there.